 - 1/4 cup slivered fresh basil leaves

 - Preheat oven to 400°.
 Line two baking sheets with parchment paper.
-Oil a 9-by-12-inch baking dish with a tablespoon olive oil.
+Oil a 9-by-12-inch baking dish with 2 tablespoons olive oil.

-- Cut eggplants lengthwise into 1/4-inch-thick slices.
-You need to get 12 good long slices (keep the first slice that has mostly skin to use in a stir fry or something else).
+- Slice eggplants into 1/4-inch-thick slices.
+You need to get 24 nice round slices (keep the thinner end and the tip to use in a stir fry or something else).

 - Arrange the eggplant slices in a single layer on the prepared baking sheets.
 Bake for 15 minutes, turn the eggplant slices over, and bake until crisp and golden, about 15 minutes longer.